Smouha SC: Recent additions and branches

 In 2007, the architectural firm Environmental Consulting Group (ECO Group) began designing new properties for Smouha Sporting Club.
 Established in 1995, ECO Group is a Middle-Eastern firm of about 100 employees led by Professor Amr El-Sherif.
 Throughout its history, ECO Group has been involved in construction projects totally over US$300 million.
 ECO Group has developed the Smouha Sporting Club's club house, cafeteria, swimming pools, and facilities for children.

-The club operates three branches as of 2023; Smouha branch, New Borg El Arab branch (under construction).
+The club operates two branches as of 2023; Smouha and New Borg El Arab.

-Football Club
+Football

-Smouha has maintained a midtable club status and relative financial stability for most of its time in the Egyptian Premier League.
-Smouha finished in second place in the 2008–09 Egyptian Second Division season.
-They were close to being promoted to the Egyptian Premier League, but they lost their final match against Kafr El-Zayat, so El-Mansoura was promoted instead.
-In the 2009–10 Egyptian Second Division Smouha secured their first ever promotion to the 2010-11 Egyptian Premier League after a 7–1 win against Abu Qair Semad on 28 April 2010.
-The club was close to being relegated in the 2010–11 season.
-They had a good start in the 2012–2013 premier league season, defeating Cairo giant Al Ahly 1–0, Ghazl El Mahalla 5–1 and Wadi Degla 3–0.
+Since reaching the top flight, Smouha SC has generally maintained a mid-table status supported by relative financial stability.
+The club's ascent began in the 2008–09 Egyptian Second Division season, where they finished in second place; a defeat to Kafr El-Zayat in the final match narrowly cost them promotion, allowing El-Mansoura to advance instead.
+The following year, during the 2009–10 season, Smouha secured its historic first promotion to the Egyptian Premier League following a 7–1 victory over Abu Qair Semad on April 28, 2010.
+While the club narrowly avoided relegation during its debut 2010–11 campaign, it rebounded strongly early in the 2012–13 season, recording notable victories against Al Ahly (1–0), Ghazl El Mahalla (5–1), and Wadi Degla (3–0).

 Alexandria Derby

-Both being based in Alexandria; Smouha and Al-Ittihad Alexandria have always been an exciting encounter.
-The rivalry stems from the fact that both teams are the biggest in Alexandria and share the same stadium Alexandria International Stadium.
-The rivalry is always sure to deliver good football.
+As the two primary clubs in Alexandria, Smouha and Al-Ittihad share a competitive local rivalry, with their head-to-head matches serving as a major fixture at the Alexandria Stadium.